RenaSchott/Project2-JSGame/README.md

 - **Main**

   - The beige background color is the same as for the landing page.
-  - For normal text the playful font was also used.
+  - For normal text, the playful font was also used.

 - **Welcome notice**